smallobject/poe-trading-site/README.md

 # Features:

-- Auto-complete on search with corrent names to be used for1 the API (it's very picky).
+- Auto-complete on search with correct names to be used for1 the API (it's very picky).
 - Auto searched the unique itemIDs after fetching the item list and then renders it.
 - Renders the correct socket color, number and links.
 - Fetch the characters of an account. (as long as it's public)